Angles just got fun.

 Key Issues:

-• Drawing process is long and tedious
+• Drawing is slow, tedious, and inaccurate

-• Measurements for short segments are inaccurate
+• Measurements for short segments are unreliable

 A black background with a white protractor measuring angles from 0 to 180 degrees, with markings for each degree and larger markings at every 10 degrees.